Oculudentavis: Description

 The holotype skull of O. khaungraae was 1.73 cm in length, while the holotype skull of O. naga was 1.42 cm in length; the length of the former was initially misreported as 1.4 cm.
 The animal would have been comparable in size with the modern bee hummingbird, the smallest known living dinosaur.

 It had a slender snout and a bulbous skull roof, as well as a long tooth row of twenty-three teeth.
-The orbits were very large and had a thick sclerotic ring formed from unusual spoon-shaped sclerotic ossicles.
+The orbits were very large and had a thick scleral ring formed from unusual spoon-shaped scleral ossicles.
 This indicates that it was likely a diurnal animal, active mostly during the day.
 The eyes bulge sideways according to an outwardly slanted jugal (cheekbone), indicating that it did not possess binocular vision.
 It may have had a relatively strong bite and a specialized diet of small invertebrates, based on its sharp teeth, extensively textured mouth skin, tall coronoid process, and robust, inflexible skull.

 Oculudentavis had a collection of plesiomorphic ("primitive") and advanced traits compared with Mesozoic avialans.
 For example, it retains separate frontal, parietal, postorbital, and squamosal bones, which are fused together or lost in modern birds.
 The extensive tooth row is also similar to non-avialan theropods.
 On the other hand, it lacks a separate antorbital fenestra and the bones of the snout are elongated and fused.
 These features are more common among modern birds.
-Some traits, such as the acrodont or pleurodont tooth implantation and spoon-shaped sclerotic bones are unprecedented for dinosaurs as a whole, and instead, are common among modern lizards.
+Some traits, such as the acrodont or pleurodont tooth implantation and spoon-shaped scleral bones are unprecedented for dinosaurs as a whole, and instead, are common among modern lizards.
 A patch of seemingly scaly skin occurs near the base of the skull, unusual for a bird, but consistent with a lepidosaur identity.
 The high tooth count and apparent lack of an antorbital fenestra or quadratojugal bone have also been used to argue against an avialan identity.
 The two specimens are distinguished by numerous characters of the skull, though the authors of the description of O. naga noted that it was "possible that at least some of these differences between the two specimens are due to a combination of individual variation, taphonomical deformation, and perhaps sexual dimorphism".